-Friday May 22 -- Preliminaries except 3200 meter events.
+Friday May 21 -- Preliminaries except 3200-meter events.

-Class C and Class A. The first running event will begin at 3:00 P.M. with girls' Class C events, followed by girls' Class A, boys' Class C, and boys' Class A. These times are approximate.
+Class D and Class B. The first running event will begin at 3:00 P.M. with the girls' Class D events being run first, followed by the girls' Class B, boys' Class D, and boys' Class B events.
+The schedule will progress in this order through all of the scheduled events.
+These times are approximate.
 Events will not start more than 15 minutes ahead of the posted times.